KhuongDiep911/KhuongDiep911.github.io/aboutme.md

 Hi, I'm Diep Giang Thuy Khuong, but you can call me Khuong.
 I hold a dual academic background, with a bachelor's degree in Aerospace Engineering and currently pursuing a master's degree while working as a graduate research assistant at the Human-Computer Interaction Lab, Sejong University.
 In essence, I would describe myself as honest, responsible, and resilient.

-In essence, I would describe myself as honest, responsible, and resilient.
-When faced with challenges, I openly admit when I don't know something but proactively seek solutions.
-I am committed to meeting deadlines, and my can-do attitude enables me to thrive even under high-pressure situations.
-An example of this resilience is evident in my completion of the six-year drone project, overcoming unexpected setbacks and ultimately achieving success in navigating the drone through challenging tests (sucess 8/10 trials).

 My life motto is: ”You only fail when you stop trying”

 ---